 At the same time we need these over simplifications because life is short and the art is long.
 Sometimes we can only get one or two words in.
 “I love yoooou!”, he said as the train pulled way.
 I’m stressed, I have choice paralysis, I’m out of my element, I’m thirsty, money is no object, please impress me with a glass of wine.
 Believe me I’m not ignorant, I’ve just devoted my life to brain surgery.
 Wait, what? you don’t have time to here my menu spiel?

 Well, since oversimplifications are necessary have we fully explored our options?
 Can any sets of oversimplifications better serve us in the culinary arts?
-I propose that the two oversimplifications or pronouncements that can more usefully serve the culinary arts are ordinary and extraordinary.
+I propose that the two oversimplifications or pronouncements that can more usefully serve the culinary arts are ordinary and extraordinary which pertain to frequency of occurance.
 When we understand that we need to solve the problems of anxiety, complacency as well as the cementing and retrieval of memories, good and bad and best fail us.
 Especially when we have to divide it all by hard earned dollars.

 Anxiety requires highly attentional stimuli.
 Extraordinary denotes the more attentional, but sometimes the ordinary at the edge of our harmonic bounds can also do the trick.
 How much money to do you have to solve the problem?
 The extraordinary typically always costs more.